 I wasn't able to encourage other O Club members to take over the chess program or get other chess club members to join the Optimists.
 When I dropped out to go to back to college in 1993, the program died as well.

 After running some early events, I would collect scoresheets and send copies of annotated games to the chess club advisors.
 Eventually, I made a book of these games, commentary, and crosstables.
-Putting these on this webpage might be in the near future.
+They can be found here.

 USM 1993-1994.
 I moved to Hattiesburg in November 1992 to get a